Hossein-Fazel/PyBar/README.md

-# Progress Bar in Python
+# PyBar: A Simple Python Progress Bar

-This is a simple Python program that implements a customizable cli progress bar.
-The progress bar can be used to visually represent the progress of a task, such as file downloads, data processing, or any other operation that can be broken down into incremental steps.
+**PyBar** is a lightweight and customizable progress bar implementation in Python.
+It is designed to be simple, flexible, and easy to integrate into your projects.
+Whether you're tracking the progress of a file download, data processing, or any other task, PyBar provides a clean and intuitive way to visualize progress.

 ## Features